Gmugra/net.cactusthorn.config/README.md

    - Can't be used for methods with `Optional` return type.
 1. `@Disable`
    - `@Target(METHOD)`
    - Disable interface-level features for this method.
-For the moment only `PREFIX`
 1. `@Split`
    - `@Target({TYPE,METHOD})`
    - Set splitter regular expression for splitting value for collections.